NSAPH/handbook/_sources/fasse.md

 your **project name**.

 Going forward, make sure to update your GitHub repository daily with your analysis code and documentation.
 If you are not familiar with using `git`, check out this [git tutorial](https://swcarpentry.github.io/git-novice/).
+Also, check out [our guidelines](https://nsaph.info/contributing.html) for collaborative work on GitHub.

 ````{note}
 You should link your GitHub account to the FASSE workspace by typing the commands below in FASSE's command line.